 Integrity: the Heart of our Business

 The highest standard of ethical conduct has always been at the heart of Melcor’s operating philosophy.
 All employees, directors and officers follow our Code of Business Conduct and Ethics, which governs Melcor’s work environment, regulatory compliance and the protection of our assets and reputation.
-The Code can be accessed here.
-(PDF Download)
+The Code can be accessed at the bottom of this page.

 Strategic Planning Process